“Please put us out of our misery.”

-Compared to the former high achiever, “What’s your opinion here [first]?”, it generated over 100% more opens and 228.5% more clicks at a 99% level of significance.
+Compared to the former high achiever, “What’s your opinion here [first name]?”, it generated over 100% more opens and 228.5% more clicks at a 99% level of significance.
 But why?

-What makes the average person, whose inbox gets stuffed with 147 messagesg per day, choose to open one email and ignore another?
+What makes the average person, whose inbox gets stuffed with 147 messages per day, choose to open one email and ignore another?

 We dove into some reports, case studies, and inboxes to find out — to help you figure out how to get your subscribers to open yours during your next email campaign.

 A good email subject line is like a good landing page headline — without one, your audience isn’t going to read the rest of your content.

 If your subject line isn’t compelling, your subscribers won’t open your email.
 If they don’t open that email, they won’t see the links to all the new products you’ve launched, or the blog post you just wrote.
 If they don’t do that, your campaign’s a goner.

 In short, a good email subject line convinces readers to open your email.
 It gets them excited about what they’re going to learn, or become, after they look through it — and it uses language that compels them to click through.